In most cases you have to pay a fee when you apply to VCAT or use some VCAT services.

 If you are the holder of a different type of concession or health care card and the payment of the fee would cause you financial hardship you may apply for the fee to be waived, reduced or postponed.
 This is called fee relief.

-You can pay your daily hearing fee online with a credit card or pay by any of the methods above.
-We can accept online payment up to three days before your hearing.
-To avoid delays, please pay by 4.30 pm on the day before your hearing.
+You can pay hearing fees online three days before your hearing.
+You must pay by 4.30 pm on the day before your hearing to avoid delays.

 VCAT can refund fees if you have paid a fee more than once or if you have paid a higher fee than the fee you are required to pay.
 Use the Application to request a refund form.